 Re-photographed in 2006 from photos taken in 1984 (base for paintings in 90s). © 2006, L. Moriarity.

-The content of the Canadian art history survey class I encounter in Vancouver, BC, in the late 1990s, includes the texts on Canadian landscape painting and, coincide with the terrain I know growing up in eastern Ontario.
-As I grew up, I heard (and still hear) stories of our working-class lives lived, of lakes, and memories of cottages and house building, road building, logging, good times, injuries, deaths, births, of fishing, boating, and hunting, of mistakes, and joys, etc. While attitudes and lifestyles change, generations continue in the tradition of my parent's generation who drive a few hours north/south/east/west from cities and towns to cottages, fishing and hunt camps, built on Canadian shield rock, in forests and on water front in the province of Ontario.
-Contemporary art, or any art for that matter, does not much matter there.
-In my family's case, our cottage is in the area where my grandparents and great-grandparents travel too from Ireland and Germany in the late 19th Century, to make a better life, live and work the land, to farm, where some still live, while some moved elsewhere.
-It is also some of the geography the Group of 7 artists travelled through in Ontario in the early 20th Century.
-They sometimes sketched from, or painted images from, this land and in regards to their finished paintings, wrote and spoke about it as Nature: empty, and as the wilderness.
-Some members spoke about the spirit of the nation, while in letters they also briefly mentioned their concern for the loss and disappearance of the forests because the first growth (?) wilderness they painted from was damaged by resource industries: forestry and mining development (Hill).
+The content of the Canadian art history survey class I encounter in Vancouver, BC, in the late 1990s, includes the texts on Canadian landscape painting and coincide with the terrain I know growing up in eastern Ontario.
+As I grew up, I heard (and still hear) stories of our working-class lives lived, of lakes, and memories of cottages and house building, road building, logging, good times, injuries, deaths, births, of fishing, boating, and hunting, of tragedies, and joys, etc. While attitudes and lifestyles change, generations continue in the tradition of my parent's generation who drive a few hours north/south/east/west from cities and towns to cottages, fishing and hunt camps, built on Canadian shield rock, in forests and on water front in the province of Ontario.
+They are generations of settlers, we settle the land.
+Contemporary art, or any art for that matter, does not much matter t/here.
+In my family's case, our cottage is in the area where my German-Jewish great-great-grandmother's parents travel too in the late 19th Century, to live and work the land, to farm, where generations still live, while some moved onwards, and elsewhere.
+It was also some of the geography the Group of 7 artists travelled through in Ontario in the early 20th Century.
+The painters sometimes sketched from, or painted images from, this land and in regards to their finished paintings, wrote and spoke about it as Nature: empty, and as the wilderness.
+Some members spoke about the spirit of the nation, while in letters they also briefly mentioned their concern for the loss and disappearance of the forests because the first growth (?) wilderness they painted from was being damaged by resource industries: forestry and mining development (Hill).

 The paintings by the Group of 7 and the identity of Canada as a Nation are also stories told in my Ontario grade school.
 This fulfills one of the aims set out by the Group (Lismer), to educate Canadians in the fine arts, and to embed the Group of 7 into art history.
-The nation's references are not of the land my family know, friends, neighbors, and I, or First Nations (settlers), women, species, and other others, such as Nature, but the images made by the Group of 7, immigrants (newcomers).
+The references of a Nation's are not of the land my family know, friends, neighbors, and I, or First Nations, and other others, such as Nature, but the images made by the Group of 7, immigrants (newcomers/settlers).
 It is a significant moment for this new colony, the confederation, for some of the men, and women, living in Canada and overseas during WWI, and according to Historians, i.e. the battle for and win of Vimy Ridge, and other losses and battles.
 Representatives of the Dominion of Canada sign the end of war agreement independent of England, the home country, the colonizer, and war times bring many changes to society and the environment of Canada.

-This philosophic, and disassociative, representation of land by the Group of 7 is the ideal other world, which conveys the hopes for the future for the 20th Century apparently built by war veterans and painters, and the director of an art museum.
+This philosophic, and dissociative, representation of land by the Group of 7 is the ideal other world, which conveys the hopes for the future for the 20th Century of war veterans and painters, and the director of an art museum.
 Now in the past, today this vision may appear bright(er) for some, based on western philosophy (Plato's writings).
-The paintings by the Group of 7 are thus not representations for people who "will" gain their character from the land, but rather representations of the colonized spirit of a 'new' nation: Canada.
-The viewing public's mind, upon resting its gaze upon one of these paintings, will conflate with this modern view, and become a colonizer and colonized, besides witnessing the colonized view.
+The paintings by the Group of 7 are thus not representations for people who will gain their character from the land, but rather representations of the colonized spirit of a new nation: Canada.
+The spectator, the viewing public's mind, will conflate with this modern view, upon looking at these paintings and become a colonizer and colonized, besides witnessing the colonized view.

-While travelling abroad, and when living in BC (another province in Canada), upon seeing an exhibit of Group of 7 paintings entitled 'Art for a Nation', and the 'spirit of a nation' according to the Group and Art Historians (Hill), I am reminded of the place very close to me, where I grew up and where some of my family still lives.
+How do I reconcile these views?
+In BC (another province in Canada), upon seeing an exhibit of Group of 7 paintings at the end of the 20th century entitled 'Art for a Nation', and the 'Spirit of a Nation', I am reminded of the place very close to me, where I grew up and where some of my family still lives.

 The mpg clips in Painting Class - Memories of A Non-Dutiful Artist were taken over one year, 2005, when I returned to Toronto from Vancouver.
 The 'lake' in this piece is one of the areas in Ontario the Group of 7 artists travelled too and painted from for a very short time.